Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Introduction

 \subsection{Outline}

 In Section \ref{sec:structures}, we start by investigating Liouville and Weinstein structures on $T_\phi$.
 In other words, we show $T_\phi$ carries a natural Liouville structure that is deformation equivalent to a Weinstein structure.
-We give a description of cocores of this Weinstein manifold, giving us generators by \cite{Weinsteinsector}, or by \cite[Theorem 1.9]{GPS2}.
+We give a description of the cocores of this Weinstein manifold, giving us generators by Chantraine, Dimitrioglou Rizell, Ghiggini, Golovko \cite{Weinsteinsector}, or by \cite[Theorem 1.10]{GPS2}.

 In Section \ref{sec:twtensor}, we set up the algebra of twisted tensor products and bimodules.
 We then demonstrate how one can realize $M_\phi$ as a twisted tensor product and comment on the extra gradings on $\cW(T_0)$.
 In particular, we prove equivalence of $\cW(T_0)$ and $\Om(\T_0)_{dg}$ as extra graded categories.